ButterCMS/buttercms-react/README.md

-# React CMS-powered blog built with React
+# React website and blog powered by ButterCMS

 [React](https://reactjs.org/) is a popular javascript library used to build user interfaces.